imperva/stepping/README.md

         algoConfig.getPerfSamplerStepConfig().setEnable(true);
         algoConfig.getPerfSamplerStepConfig().setReportInterval(60);//Sets the periodic interval to emit the report in seconds algoConfig.getPerfSamplerStepConfig().setPackages("mycompany.myproj.myclass,mycompany.myproj2.myclass");
-        //Optional: A comma delimited string that specifies the packages to sample.
-By default will sample all the packages return algoConfig;
+        //Required: A comma delimited string that specifies the packages to sample.
+If not supplied an Exception will be throw return algoConfig;
     }
 ```